Why do we collect food recall data?

 Recalls due to biotoxins occur periodically, with the numbers of recalls over the past 10 years ranging between 1 and 15 per year.
 In 2015, 14 recalls were due to shellfish contaminated with Paralytic Shellfish Toxin, accounting for more than half of all recalls for this biotoxin in the 10-year period.

 Figure 9: Food recalls due to chemical and other contaminants by chemical/contaminant 2011-2020

 Between 2011 and 2020 there were 22 recalls for chemical and other contaminants (see Table 1).
 The most common contaminants were other contaminants (10 recalls; 45%) and cleaning/sanitising agent (6 recalls; 27%) as shown in Figure 9.

 Food categories associated with food recalls

-Figure 9 shows the types of foods most commonly associated with food recalls.
-The food categories have been developed by FSANZ to aid reporting requirements and data collection.
-The food type most commonly associated with a recall is ‘Mixed and/or Processed Food’.
-This is likely due to the wide range of foods that are categorised under this heading, including most long-life packaged food and manufactured items that contain multiple ingredients.
-‘Breads and bakery products’ is the second largest food type associated with recalls.
-It includes breads, biscuits, cakes and pastries.
+Between 2011 and 2020 the most commonly recalled foods were mixed and/or processed food (see Figure 10).
+This is likely due to the wide range of foods that are categorized under this heading, including most long-life packaged food and manufactured items that contain multiple ingredients.
+Fruit, vegetables and herbs is the second most recalled food category and bread and bakery products the third.
+Bread and bakery products include breads, biscuits, cakes and pastries.